wrightomated/blood-bowl-roster/README.md

 # BBRoster

-A simple web app to keep track of Bloodbowl 2020 teams made with [Svelte](https://svelte.dev) apps.
+A simple web app to keep track of Bloodbowl 2020 teams made with [Svelte](https://svelte.dev).

 ## Get started